Ricardogll/Audio-Research/docs/readme.md

 Now it's your turn to get creative.

-Do you want to have a different song every time you change zone?
+Do you want to have a different song play every time you change zone?(Not play song casual 1, then song battle 1, then again song casual1, etc.)

-Do you want to return to the same second of a song you changed after entering combat?
+Do you want to return to the same moment of a song you changed after entering combat when ending the combat?
 [This will help you](https://www.libsdl.org/projects/SDL_mixer/docs/SDL_mixer_65.html)

 Remember to always keep the [wiki](http://sdl.beuc.net/sdl.wiki/SDL_mixer) close and everything will be fine!

 # Spatial Audio

 Let's move on to the next subject, spatial audio.
 Spatial audio is a feature that is not always needed in games, but placing it in the correct ones can really make a difference.
 I am mostly talking about games which require a high level of reactions and have a fast pace.
-If we are playing a game of Overwatch and attacks us one side or another, we have to be able to react by just hearing the shot.
+If we are playing a game of Overwatch and someone attacks us from one side or another, we have to be able to react by just hearing the shot.

-Other types of games can also benefit from this feature, always adding an extra reality and immersion to our games.
+Of course, other types of games can also benefit from this feature, always adding extra reality and immersion to our games.

 While we can work with SDL_mixer and it's functionalities to do this, I encourage you to go and learn OpenAL if what you want is a more precise and overall higher level of spatial audio.